Digital journalism: Work outside traditional press

 The Internet has also given rise to more participation by people who are not normally journalists, such as with Indy Media (Max Perez).

 Bloggers write on web logs or blogs.
 Traditional journalists often do not consider bloggers to automatically be journalists.
 This has more to do with standards and professional practices than the medium.
 For instance, crowdsourcing and crowdfunding journalism attracts amateur journalists, as well as ambitious professionals that are restrained by the boundaries set by traditional press.
 However, the implication of these types of journalism is that it disregards the professional norms of journalistic practices that ensures accuracy and impartiality of the content.
 But, As of 2005, blogging has generally gained at least more attention and has led to some effects on mainstream journalism, such as exposing problems related to a television piece about President George W. Bush's National Guard Service.

 Recent legal judgements have determined that bloggers are entitled to the same protections as other journalists subject to the same responsibilities.
 In the United States, the Electronic Frontier Foundation has been instrumental in advocating for the rights of journalist bloggers.

 The Supreme Court of Canada ruled that: "[96] A second preliminary question is what the new defence should be called.
 In arguments before us, the defence was referred to as the responsible journalism test.
 This has the value of capturing the essence of the defence in succinct style.
-However, the traditional media are rapidly being complemented by new ways of communicating on matters of public interest, many of them online, which do not involve journalists.
+However, the traditional media are rapidly being complemented by new ways of communicating on matters of public interest, some of them online, which do not involve journalists.
 These new disseminators of news and information should, absent good reasons for exclusion, be subject to the same laws as established media outlets.
 I agree with Lord Hoffmann that the new defence is "available to anyone who publishes material of public interest in any medium": Jameel, at para.
 54."